The Learning Process - The Mind, Hands and Ears

 When listening to music, we enjoy it at the tempo the composer or artist intended, in real time.
 Only the ear is involved in listening.
 This is passive listening and you're simply enjoying the music.
 This is what we do everyday and it's what draws us to want to learn a musical instrument.

-When trying to reproduce music on any musical instrument, you're now an active participant in reproducing music.
+Performing - When trying to reproduce music on any musical instrument, you're now an active participant in reproducing music.
 The mind and ear are in control, telling the hands what to do.
 When performing, it's mainly the ear that is driving the show and telling the hands what to do.
-And this is in real time and at the intender performance tempo.
+And this is in real time and at the intended performance tempo.

 Of the three, the mind, the hands and the ear - the ear can grasp simple melodies, basic chords and simple songs without much effort.
 How easy is it to hear when Auntie Marie sings Happy Birthday out of tune.
 We don't even need to know what the right notes are or the key.
 We can just hear that it's wrong or right - we've hear it before.

-Of the three, it's the hands that need the work and the most repetition.
-Just like the skills needed in sports - it's the technique where all the work is.
+Of the three elements involved, it's the hands that need the most work and the most repetition.
+Just as the skills needed in sports - it's the technique where all the work is.
 Take golf, looks pretty simple on the surface.
 Hit the little white ball in the hole – or, shooting a foul shoot in basketball - put the basketball in the basket.

 The concepts are pretty simple - it's the implementation that's all the work.

 The hands take up most of the training time.
 It's the hands that provide the technique to actively reproduce music.
-This training of the hands needs to be done accurately, with efficiency.
+This training of the hands needs to be done accurately and efficienct.
 This training CAN NOT be accomplished in tempo.
 Training needs to be deliberate and SLOW.
 Building the tempo as facility is gained.

 Technique can not be taken for granted.
 You have to work on it.

-For Ukulele Players, take the first chord your typically learn, the C chord to the right.
+For Ukulele Players, take the first chord your typically learn is the C chord.
 It's pretty simple, one finger, one string.
 And, strumming chords on ukulele is somewhat easy, in that you can just strum all four strings.
 Initially it doesn't have the strumming accuracy that the guitar requires.
 By itself it pretty easy to memorize and play.
 There aren't many one chord songs so additional chords need to be learned and memorized.

 When you know two chords, you need to be able to switch efficiently between both chords at various tempos from slow ballads to fast up-tempo songs.
 This is where all the work is needed between the mind, hands, and ear in the learning process.
 The ear will learn the sounds of these common, basic chords with little effort.
 The mind can memorize them with a bit more effort - there's only two of them.